We use cookies on this website.

 • Recommended /25 or /24 if scaling is planned (50 instances max)

-• The subnet may contain NO other resources (NSG Ok, UDR forbidden, VMs forbidden).
+• The subnet cannot contain ANY other resources (NSG allowed, UDR prohibited, VMs prohibited)

 Subnet name : must called exactly AzureBastionSubnet (significant breakage). azurebastionsubnet or Azure-Bastion-Subnet = deployment error.